 In the end, the pros overweight the cons, and, for this reason, action cameras represent a great starting point for aspiring youtube content creators.

 List of the best action cameras for Youtube video

 As of 2020, Xiaomi still sells Mi 4K Action Camera, that I bought for my South East Asia trip.
 And to this day, the top-end model from Xiaomi still offers the best bang for the buck.

-For the price of only around 100 USD, you get a 12 megapixel Sony sensor, digital image stabilization, LCD touch screen, up to 64GB MicroSDXC storage capacity, USB-C port, waterproof set, external mic input, Wi-Fi, Bluetooth and the ability to record cropped 4K/30fps or 1080p/120fps.
+For the price of only around 100 USD, you get a 12 megapixel Sony sensor, digital image stabilization, LCD touch screen, up to 64GB MicroSDXC storage capacity, USB-C port, waterproof set, external mic input, Wi-Fi, Bluetooth, and the ability to record cropped 4K/30fps or 1080p/120fps.

-The battery lasts over one hour and twenty minutes and footage’s maximum length stretches to over two hours.
+The battery lasts over one hour and twenty minutes and the footage’s maximum length stretches to over two hours.

 As I said earlier, Xiaomi Mi 4K served me well and for such a low price, you don’t risk anything by trying it out.
 Of course, watch some sample footage to have a better idea.

 Also, check out the current prices on the Amazon in the link below: